ravikant-diwakar/DevOps/DevOpswithAWS.md

 - **Login to AWS Console** using your new credentials.
 - AWS Console Dashboard shows all available AWS services.
   - *Key services for DevOps:* EC2 (servers), S3 (storage), RDS (databases), IAM (users/roles).
-- Each service is accessed from a central dashboard, making it easy to launch, monitor, and manage your resources.[1][2]
+- Each service is accessed from a central dashboard, making it easy to launch, monitor, and manage your resources.

 ***